ljleb/sd-mecha/guide/1-typical-use-cases/README.md

 For example, SDXL has the SGM format, the diffusers format, and a bunch of others used to represent SDXL PEFT adapters.
 This is known to be a somewhat unwieldy part of handling models in the merging community.
 It prevents otherwise compatible models from easily being used together in state dict recipes.
-There is code to convert between different formats for the same model, however, all conversion functions are scattered across different repositories.
+There exists code that converts between different formats for the same model.
+However, all conversion functions are scattered across different repositories.
 Furthermore, none of these conversion utilities are remotely efficient when it comes to system resources utilization.

 To simplify this process and to make it much less eager to deplete system resources, `sd_mecha` defines a simple conversion mechanism: `sd_mecha.convert()`.